 Stirlitz, walking down the corridor, subtly pushed the door of Bormann's office.
 The door didn't move.
 Stirlitz stopped, looked around and pushed harder.
 To no effect.Narrator's voiceover: ''Pull'', you idiot!

 - Another variant of this joke involves some Fourth Wall painting:

 - Seventeen Moments of Spring was recently re-released in color.
 This led to a few new Stirlitz jokes, centered on colors.
 Here's one.

 - "Stirlitz was surprised to see so many colored people serving in the Gestapo".

-- Stirlitz wakes up to find out he has been arrested.
+- Stirlitz (played by Vyacheslav Tikhonov in the TV series) wakes up in a cell with no recollection of how he got there.
 "Who got me?
 Which name should I use?" - he wonders. - "Let's see.
-If they wear black uniforms, I'll say I'm Standartenführer Stirlitz.
-If they wear green uniforms, I'm Colonel Isayev".
-The door opens and a policeman in a blue uniform comes in saying: "You really should ease up on the vodka, Comrade Tikhonov!"
+If they wear black (SS) uniforms, I'll say I'm Standartenführer Stirlitz.
+If they wear green (Red Army) uniforms, I'm Colonel Isayev".
+The door opens and a blue-uniformed NKVD policeman comes in saying: "You really should ease up on the vodka, Comrade Tikhonov!"

 - Stirlitz opened a door.
 The lights went on.
 Stirlitz closed the door.
 The lights went out.
 Stirlitz opened the door again.
 The light went back on.
 Stirlitz closed the door.
 The light went out again.
 "It's a refrigerator," concluded Stirlitz.

-- While Muller was driving at 120 m/h, Stirlitz was running nearby, pretending he is not in hurry.
+- Muller was driving a Mercedes at 120 km/h.
+Stirlitz was running alongside him, pretending to be on a casual stroll.